broadinstitute/imaging-bbbc/README.md

 1. `git remote prune origin` (can do `git remote prune origin --dry-run` to check first).
 This will clean up (prune) the origin branch.
 1. `git branch -d issues/XX` to delete the local branch.
 1. Run `./publish.sh` to upload the files to the web server.

+## Versioning
+1. If we update a BBBC entry's data, we need to update the version (going forward as of Oct 18, 2018).
+To do so, duplicate the template page of the current entry, and use it to create a new BBBC page following instructions above, which will keep the old version's info, and should be clearly marked in red at the top "OUTDATED, please see latest version (here)".
+1. The main BBBC page should be edited to reflect the next version, and should now include a link to [Version 1].
+And, at the bottom of the newer version, we should have a section called "Version History" followed by a line entry that includes the date, the version, and changes from the previous verion (see BBBC019 for example).
+1. On the newer version page, be sure to update the version number in the citation as well.